evisionthemes/charitize/readme.txt

 = Does this theme support any plugins? =

-evision themes includes support for Infinite Scroll in Jetpack and conform 7.
+Charitize includes support for Infinite Scroll in Jetpack and Contact Form 7.